Number 3’s Fifth Parity Serviced by Pinky Boar March 1, 2019 Farrowed June 25, 2019

 Farrowing Day March 1, 2019 Friday

 It rained in the early morning, so it was cool, a bit humid.
 Nest building started at 2:35PM.
 I’ve added Amovet (Amoxicillin Trihydrate) to Auntie Brownie’s drinking water to help ease the effects of MMA (infection).
 She ate some feed, some nesting material and 4 chicken eggs in the morning.
 She lay in the nest.
 She started farrowing some 6 hours later.
+I didn’t go near the pen, I just stayed in the house where I could look into the pen, some 20 or so feet away.
+We have a non-intervention policy during farrowing.

 At 8:53PM Auntie Brownie adjusted her position on the nest a few times.
 She seemed to be in early labor.
 I could smell blood all of a sudden and knew that she has farrowed.
 Pinky Boar, housed some 25 feet away, responded with his typical ‘huh’ vocalisation.
 Pinky Boar always responds when farrowing begins.